dflib/jjava/DEV-GUIDE.md

 ## Installing the latest snapshot version of the Kernel

-On macOS (and possibly on Linux) you could just run `install-snapshot.sh` script to build and install current snapshot version of the JJava kernel.
+On macOS (and possibly on Linux) you could just run `install-snapshot.sh` script to build and install the current snapshot version of the DFLib JJava kernel.

 Alternatively, you could just build it and install as with any release version: